ziming/laravel-myinfo-sg/README.md

 Route::get('/callback/myinfo-v6', function (Request $request) {
     $myinfoConnector = new MyinfoConnector;
-    $callback = $myinfoConnector->validateAuthorizationCallback($request);

-    // This response is raw and unverified until its ID token has been
-    // decrypted and validated by your application.
-    $rawUnverifiedTokenResponse = $myinfoConnector
+    $tokenSet = $myinfoConnector->completeAuthorization($request);
-        ->getAccessTokenFromValidatedCallback($callback);

     return response()->json([
-        'message' => 'Validate the ID token before continuing the flow.', ], 501);
+        'subject' => $tokenSet->subject(),
+    ]);
 })->middleware('web');
 ```

-Do not return `$rawUnverifiedTokenResponse`, trust its claims, or use its access token until ID-token
-decryption and validation have succeeded.
-A future high-level API will perform that verification; until
-then, applications must supply it before treating authorization as complete.
+The returned `VerifiedTokenSet` exposes the access token through `accessToken()`, the verified ID-token
+claims through `claims()`, the trusted subject through `subject()`, and the exact `DPoP` token type through
+`tokenType()`.
+Its access token and transaction-bound private DPoP key are excluded from debug and JSON
+output, and the object cannot be serialized.

+Time-based ID-token checks use a fixed two-second clock-skew allowance.
+Beyond that allowance, the current
+time must be before `exp`, and `iat` must not be in the future.

-`getAccessToken(string $code)` remains available as a low-level compatibility method.
-It does not accept
+`getAccessToken(string $code)` and `getAccessTokenFromValidatedCallback()` remain available as low-level
+compatibility methods.
+They return raw, unverified token-endpoint data.
+The string-only method also cannot
-the callback request and therefore cannot validate callback `state` or `iss`; do not use it as the primary
+validate callback `state` or `iss`.
+Do not treat either result as authenticated or use either method as the
-callback path in new integrations.
+primary callback path in new integrations.

 ### Public JWKS Endpoint